centreon/centreon-documentation/versioned_docs/version-24.10/integrations/data-analytics/sc-datadog-metrics.md

 ## Configuring your Datadog equipment

 You may need to configure your Datadog equipment so that it can receive data from Centreon.
-Please refer to the documentation of Datadog.
+Please refer to Datadog's documentation.
 Make sure Datadog is able to receive data sent by Centreon: flows must not be blocked by the configuration of Datadog or by a security equipment.

 ## Configuring the stream connector in Centreon